Nelwhix/goserve/README.md

 # Serve
-Golang CLI for starting blazing fast server for your local sites
+CLI for starting blazing fast server for your local sites.
+Perfect for designing Html, css templates

 ## Usage
 For now, Serve supports just HTML, CSS and Javascript